Pieter-Veenstra/MSGraphConnector/README.md

 ### Get My Profile

-The Get My Profile action collects infomration related to the current user.
+The Get My Profile action collects information related to the current user.